Health / Tips & tools

 Who should get vaccinated

-• 1 dose of nirsevimab for infants and children 8–19 months old who are at increased risk for severe RSV disease and entering their second RSV season.
+• Some children ages 8 through 19 months who are at increased risk for severe RSV disease and entering their second RSV season.

 Where you can get vaccinated